the malepère and surrounds

 all year long the bounty of independent farms is on display at weekly markets and stalls scattered throughout the region. from artisanal cheese, wine, truffles to fresh asparagus, melons and charcuterie you will find all your favorites and perhaps discover some new ones... grab one of our pocket knives and a corkscrew and make a picnic.

-traditional restaurants, where grandma still guards her recipes, serve local specialties like cassoulet and confit du canard. for others there is the opportunity to try one of the creative new bistros popping up.
+traditional restaurants, where grandma still guards her recipes, serve local specialties like cassoulet and confit du canard. or try one of the creative new bistros popping up.

 the canal du midi